Fernando Gago: Return to Boca Juniors

 Boca Juniors bought 50% of Gago's playing rights from Valencia for a fee of €1.7 million in July 2013.
 He signed a three-year deal in the aim of making the Argentina squad for the 2014 FIFA World Cup.
 On 13 September 2015 in the Superclásico away to River Plate, he left the game after 24 seconds due to a left Achilles tendon injury; he returned to action in late January.

 On 24 April 2016, Gago suffered the same injury after 44 minutes at home to River Plate, returning at the end of November.
 In March 2017, his contract was extended for three more years.
 He suffered another injury on international duty that October, and did not recover until May 2018.

 Boca Juniors reached the 2018 Copa Libertadores Finals against rivals River, and the second leg had to be played at Gago's former club ground in Madrid due to hooliganism.
 He came on in the 89th minute for captain Pablo Pérez just before the game went to extra time, and suffered another Achilles injury in the 116th minute.
 Having used all four substitutes and had Wilmar Barrios sent off, Boca fell to a 3–1 loss with nine men.

 Return to Vélez Sarsfield

 Ahead of the 2019–20 season, Gago was released by Boca and signed a one-year contract with Vélez Sarsfield.
 His new manager was his former Real Madrid and international teammate, Gabriel Heinze.
 He made his comeback after nine months on 24 August 2019 in a 3–1 home win over Newell's Old Boys.
-In November 2020, he announced his retirement from professional football at the age of 34.
+In November 2020, Gago announced his retirement from professional football at the age of 34.